Living in Basel?

 An Excellent Quality of Life

-While affordable housing is indeed hard to come by, living in Basel is actually very safe.
 Switzerland is actually one of the safest places worldwide, and Basel is no exception.
 However, matches of the popular soccer club FC Basel may lead to much reported cases of hooliganism.
-These incidents seem to have unsettled many observers in the survey cited above.
-Nonetheless, this feeling of unease should not detract from the fact that Basel is generally peaceful and pleasant.
+This should not detract from the fact that Basel is generally peaceful and pleasant.
 Although the city is a less well-known tourist destination than Lucerne or Lugano, there is a lot to enjoy in terms of leisure and culture.
+The only downside that comes with the high quality of life in Basel is the property prices.

 The City of Arts and Culture

-Once you have recovered from your trip and settled in your accommodation, take the time to explore your new home.
+Once you have had the chance to recover from your journey and settle into your new accommodation, take the time to explore your new home.
 The Basel tourist office organizes English-language walking tours around the picturesque old town, with its narrow, cobbled lanes.
-Such walks feature highlights like the medieval cathedral, where the humanist Erasmus of Rotterdam lies buried, or the Renaissance-style town hall.
+Highlights include the medieval cathedral, where the humanist Erasmus of Rotterdam lies buried, or the Renaissance-style town hall.

 Art lovers and history buffs living in Basel have over 30 museums to choose from.
 They range from collections devoted to classical antiquity and Basel's Roman origins to exhibitions of modern and contemporary art.
-For example, Italian star architect Renzo Piano designed the building of the Fondation Beyeler.
-It houses works by Miro, Monet, and Picasso, to cite but a few impressive names.
+The Foundation Beyeler houses works from Miro, Monet, and Picasso, to name but a few.
+The building itself was designed by Italian architect Renzo Piano.

-If you prefer the performing arts to the fine arts, living in Basel still provides you with plenty of entertainment.
-Ensembles like the Basel Symphony Orchestra and the Basel Chamber Orchestra uphold the city's strong tradition of classical music.
-Basel's music scene also caters to more special interests.
-Concerts by the Basel Bach Choir or regular performances of early music are only two examples of such variety.
+If you prefer the performing arts, you’re in luck — ensembles like the Basel Symphony Orchestra and the Basel Chamber Orchestra uphold the city's strong tradition of classical music.
+However, the city’s music scene also caters to more specific interests.
+Concerts by the Basel Bach Choir or regular performances of medieval and renaissance music are only two examples of the variety Basel has to offer.

 The Theater Basel does not only put German-language plays on stage, but its repertoire includes opera and dance as well.
 If you are a fan of light entertainment, the Musical Theater Basel might be your place to go.
 Moreover, there are several cinemas that show films in English, French, or other languages (often with German and/or French subtitles).